Hyde Park Art Center is FREE and open to the public seven days a week!

 If you have a tough time parking directly around the Art Center, we suggest proceeding one block west of the Art Center, to Lake Park Blvd.

-Harper Court is located at 53rd and Lake Park, and has paid parking.
+Harper Court is located at 53rd and Lake Park, and also offers paid parking.

 Hyde Park Art Center is located at 5020 S. Cornell Avenue in the Hyde Park neighborhood of Chicago.
 Since we’re in the middle of a busy area, we suggest taking a look at our transit information & tips, especially if this is your first visit.